(also including photographs taken 2004 to 2015)

 Redgate Smithy was originally built in the early 1800s, and was still a working Blacksmiths even into the 1960s, situated in the hamlet of Redgate.
 Trade moved, as with many smithies of the day, from wrought iron work, cart fittings, and shoeing horses etc - and in this area, most likely some work for the local copper mines (such as the local Wheal Victoria Copper Mine down at Golitha Falls) - and onto agricultural machinery, tractors, ploughs, combines and any other associated ironmongery that made up rural living.
 Much in the same way that the old coach makers moved from horse-drawn coaches to cars.
 This is certainly evidenced by the photographs below, particularly the one showing a combine harvester packed outside, and the large workshop!

-The smithy and shop as it was seen from an aerial photograph taken in 1965
+The smithy and shop as it was seen from an aerial photograph taken

 (print supplied by Skyviews Aerial Archive)